Chief of Research

 Area of Expertise: In-vitro fertilization, Molecular Biology, Mechanisms of human diseases, Phage Biology, Endometriosis, Contraceptive Research, Systematic Reviews and meta-analysis

-The Institute of Primate Research has maintained a serene environment for research.
-In view of this, IPR has acquired new collaborators, new programs, and new research equipment.
-The various research programs organized into 4 Departments, 2 Centres, and 2 support departments at IPR are briefly highlighted below:
+The Kenya Institute of Primate Research has maintained a serene environment for research.
+In view of this, KIPRE has acquired new collaborators, new programs, and new research equipment.
+The various research programs organized into 4 Departments, 2 Centres, and 2 support departments at KIPRE are briefly highlighted below:

 1. Reproductive Health and Biology department.
 Conduct research on microbicides, contraceptives, endometriosis, assisted reproductive technology, Chlamydia & herpes infections, prostate cancer and related reproductive tract infections and disorders.
 This department also houses the phage biology program: Read More